LibrariesHacked/england-librarydata/README.md

-# England.
-LibraryData.
+# England

 Project to display English libraries data in a data dashboard.
-Currently published at [https://england.librarydata.uk](https://england.librarydata.uk).

 ## What is it?